cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ### Prio3Aes128Sum {#prio3-sum}

-The sum type.
+The next instance of Prio3 supports summing of integers in a pre-determined range.
 Each measurement is an integer in range `[0, 2^bits)`, where `bits` is an associated parameter.

 This instance of prio3 uses `PrgAes128` (see {{prg-constructions}}) as its PRG.
 Its validity circuit, denoted `Sum`, uses `Field128` ({{field128}}) as its finite field.
-The measurement is encoded as a length-`bits` vector of field elements, where the `l`th element of the vector represents the `l`th bit of the summand.
-The truncation algorithm reverse this process:
+The measurement is encoded as a length-`bits` vector of field elements, where the `l`th element of the vector represents the `l`th bit of the
+summand:

 ~~~
-def encode(Sum, measurement: Unsigned):
+def encode(Sum, measurement: Integer):
-    if measurement >= 2^Sum.INPUT_LEN:
+    if 0 > measurement or measurement >= 2^Sum.INPUT_LEN:
         raise ERR_INPUT

     encoded = []